Zalerah Makari Biography: Age, Divorce, Education, Political Career -Pindula, Local Knowledge

 |−

 Apart from politics, Makari is a farmer and also has a consulting business.
-She also
+She is also into buying and selling.<ref name="BT"/>

 Apart from politics, Makari is a farmer and also has a consulting business.
-She also .
+She is also into buying and selling.<ref name="BT"/>

 ===Politics===